 You can crop any group of content and then define the way you want it to scroll, horizontally and/or vertically.
 Creating a group enables the Crop selected content option in the Properties panel.
 Check it and crop the content.
 This in turn enables the Horizontal scroll and Vertical scroll which allow you to define the direction in which you want to scroll the content on preview.

 The Quick Tools bar contains all the tools you probably use most frequently when designing.
 It features ready-to-use shapes, the Pen tool which you can use to draw your own custom shapes.
 Next, you have form elements, text, media such as images, audio or video.
-Further, there are Icons and Hotspot.
+Further, there are Icons, Hotspot, Comments, and Search.

 Guides let you divide your canvas into sections to distribute your elements evenly.
 Grab one of the rulers next to the canvas, move the mouse cursor and drop the guide anywhere you want.
 Guides also snap to elements and canvas edges.
 To check the distance from a selected element to the guide, hold